Utah Wildlife

 Wild Aware Utah

 One thing you need to be aware of when dealing with Utah wildlife.
 Utah’s population continues to explode.
-And so does the number of people coming here to visit and play.
+As does the onslaught of people coming here to visit and play.

 Of course, much of this website is based on the abundance of outdoor activities the state is known for.
-But as the numbers of people living here … and visiting here … continue to increase, so will encounters between wildlife and people.
+But as the numbers of people living here … and visiting here … continues to surge, so will encounters between wildlife and people.

 And encounters often lead to conflict.